kbouwmee/smartdocs_app_select/README.md

 #SmartDocs App Select

-This project adds a select list to SmartDocs nodes when the custom attribute security is the Apikey type security scheme.
+This project adds a select list for API Keys to SmartDocs nodes.
+Developer no longer have to cpoy-paste the api keys; they can simply choose the app from the select list.
+This works for models with the custom attribute security scheme.

 ![screenshot](https://github.com/kbouwmee/smartdocs_app_select/blob/master/media/screenshot.png "Screenshot")